symfony/symfony-docs/session/database.rst

     If you use Memcached instead of Redis, follow a similar approach but replace ``RedisSessionHandler`` by :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\MemcachedSessionHandler`.

-Store Sessions in a Relational Database (MySQL, PostgreSQL)
+Store Sessions in a Relational Database (MariaDB, MySQL, PostgreSQL)
 -----------------------------------------------------------

-Symfony includes a :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\PdoSessionHandler` to store sessions in relational databases like MySQL and PostgreSQL.
+Symfony includes a :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\PdoSessionHandler` to store sessions in relational databases like MariaDB, MySQL and PostgreSQL.
 To use it, first register a new handler service with your database credentials:

 .. configuration-block::